| Home | E-Submission | Sitemap | Contact Us |

 Methods

-This retrospective cohort study included 1088 patients with ACPE from six health centers.
-Subjects were randomly allocated into derivation and validation cohorts at a 4:3 ratio, facilitating comprehensive examination and validation of prognostic model.
-Independent predictors of mortality (p<0.05) from the multivariable model were included in the risk score.
-The discriminant ability of the score was tested by ROC analysis.
+This retrospective cohort study comprised 1,088 patients with ACPE from six health centers.
+Subjects were randomly allocated into derivation and validation cohorts at a 4:3 ratio for comprehensive examination and validation of the prognostic model.
+Independent predictors of mortality (P<0.05) from the multivariable model were included in the risk score.
+Discriminant ability of the model was tested by receiver operating characteristic analysis.

-s In the derivation cohort (n=623), age, blood urea nitrogen, heart rate, intubation, anemia, and systolic blood pressure were identified as independent predictors of mortality in multivariable analysis.
-These variables were used to develop a risk score ranging from 0 to 6 by scoring 0 and 1.
-The SABIHA score provided a good calibration with a concordance index of 0.879 (95% CI: 0.821-0.937).
-While the probability of short-term mortality was 80.0% in the high risk group, this rate was only 3.3% in the low risk group.
-This score also performed well on the validation set.
+In the derivation cohort (623 patients), age, blood urea nitrogen, heart rate, intubation, anemia, and systolic blood pressure were identified as independent predictors of mortality in multivariable analysis.
+These variables were used to develop a risk score ranging from 0 to 6 by scoring each of these factors as 0 or 1.
+The SABIHA (systolic blood pressure, age, blood urea nitrogen, invasive mechanical ventilation requirement, heart rate, and anemia) score provided good calibration with a concordance index of 0.879 (95% confidence interval, 0.821–0.937).
+While the probability of short-term mortality was 80.0% in the high-risk group, this rate was only 3.3% in the low-risk group.
+The SABIHA score also performed well on the validation set.

-A simple clinical score consisting of routinely obtained variables can be used in risk stratification to predict short-term outcomes in patients with ACPE.
+A simple clinical score consisting of routinely obtained variables can be used to predict short-term outcomes in patients with ACPE.

 Keywords: Risk score; Short-term mortality; Acute cardiogenic pulmonary edema